 According to Six Sigma, all processes require inputs and outputs.
 Inputs are the actions that your team performs, and the outputs are the effects of those actions.
-The main idea is that if you can control as many inputs (or actions) as possible, you also control the outputs.Try workflow management software from Asana
+The main idea is that if you can control as many inputs (or actions) as possible, you also control the outputs.Try Asana for project management

 In 1809, German mathematician Carl Friedrich Gauss first used the famous bell curve to explain measurement errors.
 In the 1920s, Walter Shewhart found that three sigma from the mean is the precise point where a process needs to be corrected.

 But it wasn’t until 1986 that the engineer and developer Bill Smith created the Six Sigma methodology for Motorola that we know today.
 Motorola used the methodology to identify the maturity of a process by its “sigma” rating, which indicates the percentage of products that are defect-free.